Orders of Protection (Family Offense Proceedings)

 Long Island Family Law Attorney

-Domestic violence is a very serious and dangerous offense which can have major effects on you and your family.
+Domestic violence is a very serious and dangerous offense that can have major effects on you and your family.
 However, a false allegation of domestic violence can be just as devastating to family relationships as well as finances.

 Although not a criminal prosecution, if you have been accused of a family offense and have an order of protection against you, then you have been alleged to have committed a family offense against a person who has a domestic or intimate relationship with you.
 In order to ultimately succeed in obtaining a permanent order of protection, a family offense must be proven.